azuyalabs/yasumi/README.md

 Update!
 -------
 Yasumi has now its own domain https://yasumi.dev and a brand-new documentation website!
 Thanks to the [Jigsaw](http://jigsaw.tighten.co) documentation template created by the amazing [TightenCo](https://tighten.co) and [TailwindCSS](http://tailwindcss.com) brothers.
-Read more about it in this blog post: https://yasumi.dev/blog/new_docs_site…
+Read more about it in this blog post: https://www.yasumi.dev/blog/new_docs_site

+Please don't forget to update your bookmarks!
+The documentation site at https://azuyalabs.github.io/yasumi/ will be removed soon.

 Introduction
 ------------